keelancook/missions-center/for-faculty/mission-trips-faculty/professor-expectations.md

       * If you cannot secure a reasonable place of stay, the trip option will not work.
    * This research should also include information about visas, immunizations, and any other requirements to enter the country.
 You can find this information on the  **[U.S. State Department's website.](https://travel.state.gov/content/travel.html)** and the [CDC website](https://wwwnc.cdc.gov/travel/) under Destinations.
    * You also need to research **[medical availability](https://wwwnc.cdc.gov/travel/)** and access while on the trip for the various locations you will be visiting.
-   * You also need to research the safety of the area you will be going.
-You can check some travel information at the **[U.S. State Department's website.](https://travel.state.gov/content/travel.html)**
+   * You also need to research the safety of the area where you will be going.
+You can check out some travel information at the **[U.S. State Department's website.](https://travel.state.gov/content/travel.html)**
-2. Be aware of local culture.
-Work directly with the field partners where the mission trip will be located, identifying the needs and goals of current teams on the ground
+2. Be aware of the local culture.
+Work directly with the field partners where the mission trip will be located, identifying the needs and goals of current teams on the ground.
 3. Submit an [initial mission trip prospectus form](https://www.thecgcs.org/prospectus/) **one calendar year** prior to the proposed trip.
 This prospectus is an estimation of trip costs and general information about the trip.

 ### After Trip is Approved and is Promoted